kristiansyrjanen/teamspeak3-salted/README.md

     cd teamspeak3-salted
     sudo mv salt/ /srv/

+Or you can run it locally straight from your /home/xubuntu/teamspeak3-salted/salt directory.

+    sudo salt-call --local state.highstate --file-root .

 Now that I have all in the right places I can run my state.

     sudo salt '*' state.highstate